-Vertigo is a feeling of spinning or whirling when you are still.
-It is a symptom that can be caused by many different issues.
+Vertigo is a feeling of spinning when a person is standing still.
+It can be caused by many different health problems.

-The inner ear and nerves sense the position of your head and body in space.
-Vertigo is often caused by problems with these nerves and structures.
-It may also be due to problems in the brain but this is rare.
+The inner ear and nerves sense the position of a person's head and body.
+Vertigo can happen when there are problems with these nerves and structures.
+It may also be due to problems in the brain, but this is not as common.

-This type is less common but more serious.
-Changes in the brainstem or the cerebellum cause this type of vertigo.
+Central vertigo is less common but more serious.
+It happens due to changes in the brainstem or the cerebellum.
 These parts of the brain control balance.
 Changes can be caused by:

-The conditions above will increase your risk of vertigo.
+The conditions above will raise a person's risk of vertigo.

-You will be asked about your symptoms and past health.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Tests may be done to look for a cause.
-Tests may include:
+Tests to look for a cause may include:

-There are no current steps to prevent vertigo.
+There are no current guidelines to prevent vertigo.